 According to recent studies, adopting a healthy lifestyle, i.e., eating well, exercising, managing stress, and not smoking or drinking too much alcohol, has beneficial effects on the aging of our cells.
 One of the well-documented phenomena that occur during cellular aging is the degradation of telomeres, unique structures found at the ends of each of our chromosomes; however, a healthy lifestyle can slow down this process

-Physical training improves many aspects of human health, including exercise capacity, blood pressure regulation, insulin sensitivity, lipid profile, reduction of abdominal fat and inflammation.
-These beneficial effects contribute to increased endothelial function, delay the progression of atherosclerotic lesions, and improve collateralization of blood vessels in people with type 2 diabetes, coronary artery disease and heart failure.
+Physical training improves many aspects of human health, including exercise capacity, blood pressure regulation, insulin sensitivity, lipid profile, reduction of abdominal fat, and inflammation.
+These beneficial effects contribute to increased endothelial function, delay the progression of atherosclerotic lesions, and improve the collateralization of blood vessels in people with type 2 diabetes, coronary artery disease, and heart failure.
 The underlying mechanisms are known in part, but details at the molecular level are less well known and are the subject of much research.

 The process of cellular aging can be slowed down by sustained exercise.
 A study published in 2009 showed that sustained physical training in young and middle-aged athletes was associated with higher telomerase activity, increased expression of telomere-stabilizing proteins, and longer telomeres, compared to sedentary people.